-The Sapper Leader Course is organized in the form of a 28-day training divided into two phases and designed to train joint-service leaders in small unit tactics, leadership skills, and tactics required to perform as part of a combined arms team.
+The Sapper Leader Course is organized in a 28-day training divided into two phases and designed to train joint-service leaders in small unit tactics, leadership skills, and tactics required to perform as part of a combined arms team.
 It is open to enlisted soldiers from E-4 and above to cadets and officers O-3 and below.
-Students may come from any combat or combat support branch but priority is given to engineering, cavalry, and infantry soldiers.
+Students may come from any combat or combat support branch, but priority is given to engineering, cavalry, and infantry soldiers.

 The first phase is reserved for general subjects, including medical, land navigation, demolitions, air and water operations, mountaineering, landmines, and weapons used by enemy forces.
-It lasts 14 days, and after that, candidates shift to the next phase.
+It lasts 14 days, and candidates then shift to the next phase.

-In the next phase, they learn basic patrolling techniques and battle drills that emphasize leadership.
+They learn basic patrolling techniques and battle drills that emphasize leadership in the next phase.
 The subjects include urban operations, breaching, patrol organization and movement, and reconnaissance, raid, and ambush tactics.
 It lasts for 14 days and concludes with a three-day situation training exercise and a five-day field training exercise.
 During this phase, every event is graded and scored.
-To graduate, a sapper must earn 700 out of 1000 points to wear the sapper tab.
+A sapper must earn 700 out of 1000 points to wear the sapper tab to graduate.

 How do you get the Airborne Tab?

 The Airborne tab looks similar to the above two tabs but is part of the unit insignia of the various Airborne units of the U.S. Army.
 Any soldier assigned to one of the units thus designated will have that tab, whether or not they have completed the Basic Airborne Course and have been awarded a Parachutist Badge.